 Expert Tips for Success

-Be sure to watch the butter closely as it browns.
+✔️ DO Watch the butter closely as it browns.
 You’re looking for a golden color and nutty aroma—this step adds an incredible flavor.

+Leftover mashed sweet potatoes with brown sugar can be stored in an airtight container in the refrigerator for up to 4 days.
+This dish is freezer-friendly.
 To reheat, warm on the stovetop over low heat with a splash of cream to bring back the creamy consistency.

 - Easy Maple Roasted Butternut Squash